-Compost Project Employees:
+The Compost Project

-The Compost Project offers Institutional, Work Study and Scholarship jobs.
-Students who work for the CP aim to help live up to the Truman State Sustainability Initiative by collecting campus compost and encouraging members of the Truman community to act sustainability as well.
+The Compost Project offers Institutional, Work Study, and Scholarship jobs.
+Students who work for the Compost Project aim to help live up to the Truman State Sustainability Initiative by collecting campus compost and encouraging members of the Truman community to promote sustainability as well.

-Compost Project Intern:
+Compost Project Intern

-- Planning and organizing events
+- Plan and organize events

-- Training new employees
+- Train new employees

-- Conducting biweekly meetings
+- Conduct biweekly meetings

-- Advertising and promoting the project
+- Advertise and promote the project

 - Day-to-day troubleshooting